mikeconley/software-tools-in-javascript/library-loader.md

 # Library Loader

-Show how to implement `require` for loading libraries.
+Show how to implement `require` for loading libraries using [this blog post](http://fredkschott.com/post/2014/06/require-and-the-module-system/) as a starting point.

 This shows: